Cough and cold medicines – children

 Medsafe, a unit of Health New Zealand | Te Whatu Ora, has assessed the safety and effectiveness of cough and cold medicines in children.
 They have advised the following:

-Decongestant nasal sprays: Medsafe recommends that parents and carers should not use decongestant nasal sprays or drops that contain oxymetazoline and xylometazoline for children aged under the age of 2 years.
-Examples are Otrivin®, Sudafed® and Vicks Sinex.
+Decongestant nasal sprays: Medsafe recommends that parents and carers shouldn't use decongestant nasal sprays or drops that contain oxymetazoline and xylometazoline for children aged under the age of 6 years.
+Examples are Otrivin Junior®, Sudafed® and Vicks Sinex.

 Cough and cold medicines: Medsafe recommends that parents and carers should not use over-the-counter cough and cold medicines for children aged under 6 years.
 This is because there's: